gigya/wordpress-user-deletion/readme.txt

 * Support for non-built-in Amazon S3 servers
 * Don't allow incorrect S3 details to overwrite correct ones
 * Bug fixes

+= 1.1.1 =
+* Support for pre-deletion hook that determines whether to delete any given user